Learn how to create a glue pen resist onto any watercolor painting! A quick and easy mixed media technique that has so many fun options! A must-try.

 1. Draw your design with the glue pen

 On a blank sheet of watercolor paper, doodle or draw your resist design using the glue pen.
-This glue pen has a clear glue for ink and the design you draw won’t be easily visible unless you tilt your paper to the light.
-Let this glue design dry for a few minutes, it shouldn’t take longer than 5 minutes.
+This pen has a clear glue for ink and the design you draw won’t be easily visible unless you tilt your paper to the light.
+Let this glue dry for a few minutes, it shouldn’t take longer than 5 minutes.

 2. Paint with your watercolors

 Paint with your watercolors on top of the dried glue design.
-Add any kind of watercolor wash on top.
+Add any kind of watercolor on top.
 You don’t have to make it a rainbow, but the rainbow is super fun to paint 🙂

 3. Let the watercoloring dry to reveal the resist